Lana Del Rey Shares Artwork, Release Date & Tracklisting For Album, ‘Norman F**king Rockwell’

 In her Instagram caption, she states the record was made with Jack Antonoff and Laura Sisk.

 Lana’s breakthrough album, Born To Die, remains one of the most successful albums released this decade.
-Released in 2012, it is one of only three albums released by a female artist to have spent more than 300 weeks on the U.S. Billboard 200 chart and the second-longest charting album for a female act, according to Billboard.
+Released in 2012, it is one of only three albums by a female artist to have spent more than 300 weeks on the U.S. Billboard 200 chart and the second-longest charting album for a female act, according to Billboard.
 The record topped the charts in Australia, the U.K., Germany, and Ireland, while peaking at No. 2 in the U.S.

 Since then, she has dropped four more successful albums which have all peaked within the top two in the U.S. and the U.K. — Ultraviolence, Honeymoon, and Lust for Life.